pypa/gh-action-pypi-publish/README.md

     password: ${{ secrets.pypi_password }}
 ```

+> **Pro tip**: instead of using branch pointers, like `master`, pin versions of
+Actions that you use to tagged versions or sha1 commit identifiers.
+This will
+make your workflows more secure and better reproducible, saving you from sudden
+and unpleasant surprises.

 A common use case is to upload packages only on a tagged commit, to do so add a
 filter to the step: